Projects per year

 - platform body analysis

-Analysis of the coupled dynamics of an offshore floating multi-purpose platform, part B: hydro-elastic analysis with flexible support platformRuzzo, C., Failla, G., Arena, F., Collu, M., Li, L. & Mariotti, A., 12 Apr 2019.
+Analysis of the coupled dynamics of an offshore floating multi-purpose platform, part B: hydro-elastic analysis with flexible support platformRuzzo, C., Failla, G., Arena, F., Collu, M., Li, L. & Mariotti, A., 12 Apr 2019, (E-pub ahead of print).
 8 p.